bchu/bchu.github.io/README.markdown

 5. show additional list of categories and recent posts when you scroll down a certain amount.
 6. mixpanel, quantcast, google analytics goals/click tracking
 7. github slideout
-8. upgrade font awesome
-9. fix personal page dynamic 404s, with search interference fixed
-10. *convert homepage to a summary of all and about and blog*
+8. *convert homepage to a summary of all and about and blog*
-11. convert png profile to jpg
-12. cleanup stylesheet mess
+9. cleanup stylesheet mess (esp. extraneous)
+10. Upgrade bootstrap
+11. Add blog icons

 ## Prerequisites